Royal Hospital School: CCF

-When a student reaches year 9, they are required to participate in Combined Cadet Force (CCF).
-CCF aims to enhance the qualities of responsibility, self-reliance, endurance and perseverance and to develop leadership and resourcefulness.
-In year 9, students are taught the basics of leadership and fieldcraft; when students reach year 10, they are able to pick a 'section' in which to go into.
-These are: Royal Navy (RN), Royal Marines (RM), Army and Royal Air Force (RAF).
+When a student reaches year 9, they are given the option to in the Combined Cadet Force (CCF).
 As part of CCF, pupils can participate in a wide range of activities including: first aid, navigation, shooting, field craft, and self-reliance; with opportunities for students to participate in section competitions against other schools/cadets.
 There are also opportunities for sailing, flying, rock-climbing, coasteering, power-boating and many other outdoor pursuits.
 Alongside air-rifle, small bore and Cadet GP Rifle shooting in the school's own shooting range.

 DofE

-Similarly to CCF, all year 9 pupils are required to sign up the "Duke of Edinburgh's Award Scheme" as part of their Co-Curricular/CCF sessions.
+Similarly to CCF, all year 9 pupils are given the option to sign up the "Duke of Edinburgh's Award Scheme" as part of the Co-Curricular scheme, run by the school.
 Expeditions for Bronze, Silver and Gold take place annually; with Bronze taking place locally, Silver taking place in the Peak District and with Gold taking place in Scotland (usually Rannoch Moor).